getsentry/rfcs/text/0086-sentry-bundler-plugins-api.md

 # Drawbacks

 - Users will have to jump through a few hoops upgrading to the new Webpack plugin major just based on changing the options type.
 We have the theory that a good migration guide will solve most of this though.
-- Users may have to adjust their code AND build system if we drop environment variables as a way of configuring the plugin.
 - We are maintaining two systems of uploading source maps.

 # Unresolved questions

-- Should the options we intend to remove really be removed or do we see use cases for them?
+- ~~Should the options we intend to remove really be removed or do we see use cases for them?~~
+  - We remove `dryRun` for the reasons listed above
+  - We remove `injectReleasesMap` for the reasons listed above
+  - We remove `releaseInjectionTargets` for the reasons listed above
-- Should we remove environment variables and `.sentryclirc` as a means to configure the plugin?
+- ~~Should we remove environment variables and `.sentryclirc` as a means to configure the plugin?~~
+  - We keep the env var configuration options because they aren't that high of a configuration effort, but we remove support for .sentryclirc
-- ~~Should we deprecate the legacy source maps upload system entirely?~~ No. We think it still has its use cases so we keep it.
+- ~~Should we deprecate the legacy source maps upload system entirely?~~
+  - No. We think it still has its use cases so we keep it.
+Also self-hosted might still need this.